EwanROUX/Projet-ile-flottante/README.md

     }
 });

-8️⃣ Détecter le sol avec Raycaster
+8️⃣ Detect the Ground with Raycaster

-Pour éviter que le zombie flotte ou tombe dans le vide, utilise un Raycaster en recopiant celui dans mon code
+To prevent the zombie from floating or falling into the void, use a Raycaster by copying it from my code.

-Ajoute checkGround() dans la boucle animate() pour vérifier la position du zombie en temps réel
+Add checkGround() to the animate() loop to check the zombie’s position in real-time.

-✅ Résumé des commandes principales
+✅ Summary of Main Commands

-Action	                     │     Commande
+Action	                  │      Command

-Installer les dépendances	 │     npm install
+Install dependencies	  │      npm install
-Lancer le projet	         │     npm run dev
+Run the project	          │      npm run dev
-Compiler et optimiser	     │     npm run build
+Compile and optimize	  │      npm run build

-Ce que tu apprendras :
+What You Will Learn

-🏗️ Structurer un projet Three.js
+🏗️ Structure a Three.js project

-🎮 Gérer les déplacements d’un personnage en 3D
+🎮 Manage a character’s movement in 3D

-⚡ Charger et afficher des modèles .glb
+⚡ Load and display .glb models

-🛠️ Utiliser un Raycaster pour détecter le sol
+🛠️ Use a Raycaster to detect the ground

-Auteur
+🏆 Author
 👨‍💻 Ewan Roux
 🔗 [LinkedIn](https://www.linkedin.com/in/ewan-roux-a737922a4/)
 📌 [GitHub](https://github.com/EwanROUX/Projet-ile-flottante/edit/master/README.md)

-📜 Licence
+📜 License
-Ce projet est sous licence MIT.
-Tu peux l'utiliser librement pour apprendre et créer tes propres scènes 3D !
+This project is under the MIT license.
+You can freely use it to learn and create your own 3D scenes!

-💡 Amuse-toi bien avec Three.js ! 🎮🚀
+💡 Have fun with Three.js! 🎮🚀